krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 <img src="/assets/images/bowls/aero/aero-quantum-display.jpg" alt="Aero Quantum lawn bowls" />

 We are huge fans of Aero bowls.
 They have a wide range of bowls for all environments and ability types, however we believe the Quantum has the best scope for a beginner.
 The Quantum will play narrow on outdoor rinks, making it ideal for lead players.
 It is also perfect for indoor bowls, making it duel purpose.
 Aero bowls are on the expensive side, so we would recommend finding a set <a href="http://rover.ebay.com/rover/1/710-53481-19255-0/1?ff3=4&pub=5575495824&toolid=10001&campid=5338542401&customid=&mpre=https%3A%2F%2Fwww.ebay.co.uk%2Fsch%2F117104%2Fi.html%3F_sop%3D1%26_from%3DR40%26_nkw%3DAero%2BQuantum%2Blawn%2Bbowls" target="_blank">on eBay second hand</a>.

+Here's what Aero have to say about the Quantum: _"The Aero QUANTUM is the most popular all round model for indoor play in the Aero range.
+A mid bias bowl.
+Ideal for all playing positions on all types of indoor surface but particularly suitable for back end players.
+For outdoor players who prefer a narrower draw line.
+Suitable for front end playing positions on average to quick paced surfaces."_

 <div class="overview"  markdown="1">